suvendu-kumar/FeatureDice/docs/pages/GettingStarted.rst

    fusiondata = fusionData(data_paths = data_paths)

-After loading data, you can use ``fusionData`` object to access your by ``dataframes`` dictionary in fusion data object.
+After loading data, you can use ``fusionData`` object to access your by ``dataframes`` dictionary in the fusion data object.
 For example to get tabular1 dataframe by the following code.
 This is important to look at the datasets before doing any analysis.